 - Combine the melted butter, honey, orange zest and orange juice in a bowl.
 Rub the mixture on the ham, getting in between the slices when you can.

 - Cover the ham with foil and bake for about 12-15 minutes per pound.
-Remove the the oven and take the foil off.
-Brush the glaze all over the ham.
+Remove from the oven and take the foil off.
+Baste it with the pan sauce every 30 minutes to keep it moist.

 - Place it under the broiler until it is sizzling and the sugar starts to caramelize, about 5-10 minutes depending on your broiler.
 Make sure you watch it to ensure it doesn't burn.